-Proper watering techniques are a critical aspect of lawn watering, equal in importance to the issues of when to water and how much to water.
+Proper watering techniques are a critical aspect of lawn watering, equal in importance to the issues of when to water, and how much to water.
 Here are several key factors to consider when watering your new turfgrass sod:

 Understand the advantages and disadvantages of different sprinkler designs the type of sprinkler that you select will determine proper use.

 In-Ground Systems require professional design and installation and they require routine adjustments and regular maintenance to be most effective and efficient.
 The greatest mistake made with most in-ground systems is the “set it and forget it” philosophy that fails to account for the changing seasonal water requirements to maximize turf grown or even allowing the system to operate during or following a multi-inch rain storm.
 Another frequent problem is when heads get out of alignment and apply water to the sidewalk, street or house siding, rather than to the lawn.

 Hose-End Sprinklers range in complexity, cost and durability, but are highly portable and can provide uniform and consistent coverage, when properly placed on the yard and adequately maintained.

 Sprinklers that do not throw the water high into the air are usually more efficient because prevailing winds are less disruptive of distribution patterns, the potential for evaporation loss is reduced and trees, shrubs and other plants do not block the pattern (or are very noticeable if they do).